 The Lord graciously provided for our needs during the transition period following Rev. Bowman departure.
 Our Associate Pastor, Curtis McDaniel, served as the Interim Pastor.

 A Pastor Search Committee was formed and worked diligently to find a new pastor.
 The committee met weekly and reviewed over 100 names within a nine-month period before reducing the number down to one man.
 In March 2013, the Rev. Brad Waller was unanimously nominated by the Senior Pastor Search Committee to be our Senior Pastor.
 The following month he was unanimously approved by the Session and the congregation.
 A call was placed in Rev. Waller’s hands and he was installed as the Senior Pastor at Grace Church of the Islands on June 9, 2013.

 Our Associate Pastor, Curtis McDaniel, accepted a call to become the RUF Campus Minister at Purdue University and departed Grace Church in June 2013 to begin his new ministry journey.

-After a ten-month search, Brad Waller was installed as our new Senior Pastor in June 2013.
 Under Pastor Waller’s leadership, the church continued to grow as we sought to “know God and make Him known”.
 On June 1, 2016, Rev. Charlie Turner joined our church staff as Assistant Pastor in charge of Student Ministries.
 Pastor Turner was installed as Assistant Pastor on August 7, 2016.
 He became our Associate Pastor in January of 2017.
 In the spring of 2018, due to personal reasons, Pastor Waller left our church.
 In the summer Pastor Turner resigned and the Turners moved back to Mississippi to be closer to family members.
 The Session called Rev. Merle Messer as an Interim Pastor on October 1, 2018.